tidev/titanium-docs/docs/api/titanium/ui/imageview.md

 downloaded.
 Remote images are cached automatically on the iOS-, Android- and Windows platform.

 Android Note: Android 6 and later uses runtime permissions to secure the user's privacy.
-Therefore, you should call [requestStoragePermissions](Titanium.Filesystem.requestStoragePermissions) before attempting to load remote images.
+Therefore, you should call <Titanium.Filesystem.requestStoragePermissions> before attempting to load remote images.

 Read more about remote images and general best practices in the [Image Best Practices Guide](https://wiki.appcelerator.org/display/guides2/Image+Best+Practices#ImageBestPractices-Cachingremoteimages).